aiven/aiven-docs/docs/products/clickhouse/howto/data-service-integration.md

 - [Managed databases](/docs/products/clickhouse/concepts/data-integration-overview.md#managed-databases-integration)
 - [Managed credentials](/docs/products/clickhouse/concepts/data-integration-overview.md#managed-credentials-integration)

-To create an integration with an external data source, take the following steps in the **Data service integrations** wizard:
+To create an integration with an external data source in the **Data service integrations**
+wizard:

-1. Select a type of an external service you want to integrate with using the **Select data service type** dropdown menu.
+1. Select a type of an external service to integrate with using the **Select data service type** menu.
 1. Select an external service of the chosen type from the list of services available for integration.
 1. Select an integration method: either **Managed databases**  or **Managed credentials**.